 \section{Introduction}

-Fountain communication \cite{ref Byers98} is a new communication model originally proposed for reliable data transmission over erasure channels.
-In a point-to-point fountain communication system, the transmitter maps a message into an infinite sequence of channel symbols and sends them to the receiver.
+Fountain communication \cite{ref Byers98} is a new communication model proposed for reliable data transmission over channels with arbitrary erasures.
+In a point-to-point fountain communication system, the transmitter maps a message into an infinite sequence of channel symbols, which experience {\it arbitrary} erasures during transmission.
 The receiver decodes the message after the number of received symbols exceeds certain threshold.
-Due to random symbol erasures, communication duration in a fountain system is determined by the receiver, rather than by the transmitter.
+With the help of randomized coding, fountain communication achieves the same rate and error performance over different channel erasure realizations corresponding to an identical number of received symbols.
+Under the assumption that the erasure statistics is unknown at the transmitter, communication duration in a fountain system is determined by the receiver, rather than by the transmitter.

 The first realization of fountain codes was LT codes introduced by Luby \cite{ref Luby02} for erasure channels.
-LT codes can recover $k$ information symbols from $k+O(\sqrt{k}\ln^2(k/\delta))$ encoded symbols at probability $1-\delta$ with a complexity of $O(k\ln(k/\delta))$, for any $\delta>0$ \cite{ref Luby02}.
-Shokrollahi proposed Rapter codes \cite{ref Shok06} by combining appropriate LT codes with a pre-code.
-Raptor codes can recover $k$ information symbols from $k(1+\epsilon)$ encoded symbols at high probability with complexity $O(k\log(1/\epsilon))$.
-For erasure channels, both LT codes and Raptor codes can achieve optimum rate irrespective of the erasure statistics.
+LT codes can recover $k$ information bits from $k+O\left(\sqrt{k}\ln^2(k/\delta)\right)$ encoded symbols with probability $1-\delta$ and a complexity of $O(k\ln(k/\delta))$, for any $\delta>0$ \cite{ref Luby02}.
+Shokrollahi proposed Raptor codes in \cite{ref Shok06} by combining appropriate LT codes with a pre-code.
+Raptor codes can recover $k$ information bits from $k(1+\epsilon)$ encoded symbols at high probability with complexity $O\left(k\log(1/\epsilon)\right)$.
+LT codes and Raptor codes can achieve optimum rate with close to linear and linear complexity, respectively.
+However, under a fixed rate, error probabilities of the two coding schemes do not decrease exponentially in the number of received symbols.
 Generalization of Raptor codes from erasure channels to binary symmetric channels (BSCs) was studied by Etesami and Shokrollahi in \cite{ref Etesami06}.
-In \cite{ref Shamai07}, Shamai, Telatar and Verd$\acute{\mbox{u}}$ systematically extended fountain communication to arbitrary channels and showed that fountain capacity \cite{ref Shamai07} and Shannon capacity take the same value for stationary memoryless channels.
-Achievability of fountain capacity was demonstrated in \cite{ref Shamai07} using a random coding scheme whose coding complexity is exponential in the number of received symbols.
-This consequently motivated the question whether fountain capacity of a stationary memoryless channel is achievable with a linear coding complexity.
+In \cite{ref Shamai07}, Shamai, Telatar and Verd\'{u} systematically extended fountain communication to arbitrary channels and showed that fountain capacity \cite{ref Shamai07} and Shannon capacity take the same value for stationary memoryless channels.
+Achievability of fountain capacity was demonstrated in \cite{ref Shamai07} using a random coding scheme whose error probability decreases exponentially in the number of received symbols.
+Unfortunately, the random coding scheme considered in \cite{ref Shamai07} is impractical due to its exponential complexity.